-Globally, the momentum for electric mobility has increased exponentially over the last seven years.
-Global sales of electric vehicles (EVs) are projected to reach five million in 2019, up from one million in 2015.
-This global shift is primarily driven by emission reduction commitments, growing urban air pollution concerns and continued crude oil price volatility.
+Globally, the momentum for electric mobility has increased exponentially from 2013 to 2018.
+This global shift has been primarily driven by emission reduction commitments, growing urban air pollution concerns, and continued crude oil price volatility.
+In 2019 a year-on-year decrease in EV sales figures was seen for the first time after China halved its subsidies for new energy vehicles (NEVs).